SAFR Reporting Standard

 7. Conformance: how the numbers are actually produced

-Initial conformance is set by a human Certified Business Analyst, who calibrates each venture’s data mapping to this Standard and sets a high baseline for what conforms.
-SmartTrustee then applies the same weights to the same data, conforming to this Standard, so the automated computation matches the calibrated baseline rather than diverging from it.
+Initial conformance is set by a qualified human analyst, who calibrates each venture’s data mapping to this Standard and sets a high baseline for what conforms.
+Automated computation then applies the same weights to the same data, conforming to this Standard, so the automated result matches the calibrated baseline rather than diverging from it.
+Who serves the conformance role for a venture is stated in its Manifest, never in this Standard.
 The method is expected to refine as volume accumulates, and those refinements ship as minor versions under the governance below.
 This is the reason the instrument incorporates the Standard by reference rather than freezing the formulas in its own text: the result is stable, the method matures.

 8. Versioning and governance